 In major modern European languages - French, German, Russian, Spanish, Chinese, Japanese, Persian and Arabic - the school offers undergraduate, postgraduate and research programmes focussing on languages, literature, translation, interpretation and culture studies.
-The School also organises Certificate and Diploma programmes in some foreign languages such as Italian, Mongolian, Portuguese, Bhasa Indonesia, Pushtu and Urdu.
-It is the only School in the country that offers a BA programme in Korean language.
+The School also organises Certificate and Diploma programmes in some foreign languages such as Italian, Mongolian, Portuguese, Bahasa Indonesia, Pushtu and Urdu.
+It is the only school in the country that offers a BA programme in the Korean language.

 In addition, the sheer diversity of thought that permeates the campus, its unique political traditions, the open meetings in the mess and almost fully-residential status all add to its power to attract students from all over the country and abroad.

 Student intake: Info not available

 Other programmes: MA, TESL, MA Linguistics, MA Arabic & French languages, PGDTE

 Web site: www.efluniversity.ac.in/